KnowledgeCaptureAndDiscovery/somef/docs/output.md

 - `releases`: Pointer to the available versions of a software component.
 - `repository_status`: Repository status as it is described in [repostatus.org](https://www.repostatus.org/).
 - `requirements`: Pre-requisites and dependencies needed to execute a software component.
+- `run`: Running instructions of a software component.
+It may be wider than the `invocation` category, as it may include several steps and explanations.
 - `stargazers_count`: Total number of stargazers of the project.
 - `support`: Guidelines and links of where to obtain support for a software component.
 - `support_channels`: Help channels one can use to get support about the target software component.